Guidance note 2 on developing an EITI work plan, including template

 According to the EITI Standard, the work plan must “include measurable and time bound activities to achieve the agreed objectives.
 The scope of EITI implementation should be tailored to contribute to the desired outcomes and impact that have been identified during the consultation process.”
 (EITI Requirement 1.5.c).
 Once the objectives have been defined, the MSG needs to decide what activities it plans to undertake to reach its objectives, including:

-- Ensuring that the work plan contains the activities necessary to achieve the objectives and to implement the recommendations from Validation and EITI reporting.
+- Ensuring that the work plan contains the activities necessary to achieve the objectives and to implement the recommendations from Validation, systematic disclosure feasibility studies and EITI reporting.

-- Ensuring that the work plan reflects necessary activities related to the various aspects of EITI reporting, including disclosure of contextual information, technical aspects of reporting, such as comprehensiveness and data reliability, and plans for communicating and disseminating EITI data.
+- Ensuring that the work plan reflects activities related to the various aspects of EITI reporting: including systematic disclosure of contextual information; technical aspects of reporting, such as comprehensiveness, data availability and disaggregation where applicable and data reliability; and plans for communicating and disseminating EITI data.

 - Elaborating a time frame for implementing the activities.
 The timeframe should take into account the deadlines established by the EITI Board for production of EITI Reports, annual activity reports and Validation.
 In developing the timetable, the MSG also needs to take into account administrative requirements such as procurement processes and funding.